azotamiota/codewars-my-solutions/python/4kyu/sum_strings_as_numbers/README.md

 I have removed the use of `BigInteger` and `BigDecimal` in java

-Python: your solution need to work with huge numbers (about a milion digits), converting to int will not work.
+Python: your solution need to work with huge numbers (about a million digits), converting to int will not work.